-- To prepare meals use a combination of juicing, fermenting and eating raw, along with low impact cooking methods such as steaming, boiling (but using the cooking water where possible), ‘frying’ in water, poaching, and light grilling or slow baking.
+- To prepare meals use a combination of blending, fermenting and eating raw, along with low impact cooking methods such as steaming, boiling (but using the cooking water where possible), ‘frying’ in water, poaching, and light grilling or slow baking.

-- Try to avoid eating huge meals at one sitting; eating smaller meals throughout the day will lead to better digestion, more even sugar/insulin levels and better energy production.
+- Try to avoid eating huge meals at one sitting; eating smaller meals throughout the day will lead to better digestion, balanced sugar/insulin levels and better energy production.
 Also avoid drinking too much liquid when eating meals (particularly during fat or protein based meals), just take a few sips of water or a fermented/cultured liquid such as rejuvelac.

 - Eat plenty of raw, sprouted, fermented and otherwise cultured foods to support your gut health and improve nutrient absorption (see below).